Jack Anderson (columnist): Early life and career

 Anderson was born in Long Beach, California, to Orlando and Agnes (née Mortensen) Anderson, devout members of the Church of Jesus Christ of Latter-day Saints of Swedish and Danish descent.
 He grew up with his family in Salt Lake City, Utah.
 After high school, he served two years as a missionary for the Church of Jesus Christ of Latter-day Saints in the church's Southern States Mission.

 Anderson's aptitude for journalism appeared at the early age of 12 when he began writing the Boy Scouts Column for The Deseret News.
 He published his first articles in his local newspaper, The Murray Eagle.
 He edited his high school newspaper, The Granitian.
 He joined The Salt Lake Tribune in 1940, where his muckraking exploits included infiltrating polygamous Mormon fundamentalist sects.
 In 1944, he joined the United States Merchant Marine and served on cargo ships that went to New Guinea and India.
-In the spring of 1945, he resigned from the Merchant Marine, and became a war correspondent stationed in Chungking, China.
+In the spring of 1945, he resigned from the Merchant Marine, and became a war correspondent stationed in Chongqing, China.
 Shortly after World War II ended, he was drafted into the United States Army, and served until the fall of 1946 as an armed forces newsman and radio broadcaster.
 While in the Army, Anderson worked on the Shanghai edition of Stars and Stripes, produced by troops and XMHA, the Armed Forces' radio station.
 After his stint in the Army, Anderson was hired by Drew Pearson for the staff of his column, the "Merry-Go-Round".
 When Pearson died in 1969, Anderson inherited responsibility for this column and gave his own name to it – Washington Merry-go-Round.
 In its heyday, Anderson's column was the most influential and widely read in the U.S.; published in nearly a thousand newspapers, he reached an audience of 40 million people.
 He co-founded Citizens Against Government Waste with J. Peter Grace in 1984.